sigmacomputing/plugin/README.md

 #### useActionTrigger()

-Returns a callback function for the registered action trigger to trigger the action(s).
+Returns a callback function to trigger one or more action effects for a given action trigger

 ```ts
 function useActionTrigger(triggerId: string);